 Vinyl records attract dirt, dust, and grime like they are related to it or something.
 Relishing the battle against those who enjoy knowing how to clean vinyl records.
 I suppose you could, in fact, say that they are, considering dust and dirt are the remnants of lives past.
 Much like all recordings are relics of a musical moment or performance gone by.

-Make sure before adding a record to the turntable or back to the collection where it belongs that you totally rid of fluids or any kind of solution or excess.
+Before adding a record to the turntable or back to the collection where it belongs, make sure that you totally rid of fluids or any kind of solution or excess.
 These can interfere with the sanctity of the turntable and its platter.
 Since the turntable and record player more often than not run on mains electricity.
 Thus, water is not a just companion to this hydrophobic piece of technology.

 Water will also affect the sleeve to which the record disc itself belongs.
 The water can very easily ruin the artwork of the sleeve and the jacket that slots itself within the sleeve.
 So the utmost care ought to be taken at this stage so as to preserve the sanctity of each individual item in the record package.

 The only thing more helpful than methods on how to clean vinyl records would be methods for you to prevent the damaging of your records altogether, methods that encourage safely storing records.
-The vinyl record is a sensitive and fragile thing.
-Scarcely able to maintain its structural integrity throughout its lifetime, and certainly not without being kept in the right conditions.
+Handling, sleeves and shelving should keep vinyl safe from scratches, dust infiltration or warping over time.

 Another seemingly obvious method of preventing a damaged or unclean record which can be easy to overlook is to avoid stacking them.
 A record on its own might not feel heavy, but their weight certainly adds up.
 Not only can this contribute to an excess of pressure on the records, but can also exacerbate the presence of any dust or dirt in the sleeves.